 - Your loss of consortium, moral support, and affection

-Note that you might be eligible to collect damages that aren’t listed here.
+Note that you might be eligible to collect damages that are not listed here.

 Complete a Free Case Evaluation form now

-What You Can Do to Help Your Case
+What You Can Do to Help Your Accident Claim

 The aftermath of any car accident can be a very confusing time, and the do’s and don’ts might be unclear.